“The brighter the light, the darker the shadow.”

 When she noticed how heavy my bag was (pastels are, after all, pure dirt, and I had a lot of them with me), she grabbed one of the handles of my valise and helped me lug it up the stairs.
 She opened the first door off the landing and I walked into a dream French country bedroom.

 I have a painting of that bedroom, called “La Chambre Bleue,” which shows the canopied bed and the marble-topped dresser with a bouquet of wildflowers I picked the next day alongside the road up on the windy plateau.
 It captures only a small part of the charm of that room.
-Not included in the painting are the marble fireplace and the picture above it, the small table and chair, the armoire, the two deep-silled windows with real shutters that opened and closed to a view across the valley to the slopes wooded with chestnut trees and one immense conifer which I couldn’t identify.
+Not included in the painting are the marble fireplace and the picture above it, the small table and chair, the armoire, the two deep-silled windows with real shutters that closed and opened to a view across the valley: slopes thickly wooded with chestnut trees and one immense conifer which I couldn’t identify.

-“Wash up,” she told me (and mimed, as she opened the door to the very small bathroom).
+“Wash up,” she told me (and mimed, as she opened the door to the tiny bathroom).
 “Dinner is ready immediately,” and she went out of the room.